-SharedWorkspace Object (Office)
+SharedWorkspace object (Office)

-The SharedWorkspace property of a Document object in Microsoft Word, a Workbook object in Microsoft Excel, and a Presentation object in Microsoft PowerPoint returns a SharedWorkspace object which allows the developer to add the active document to a SharePoint site and to manage other objects in the shared workspace site.
+The SharedWorkspace property of a Document object in Microsoft Word, a Workbook object in Microsoft Excel, and a Presentation object in Microsoft PowerPoint returns a SharedWorkspace object that allows the developer to add the active document to a SharePoint site and to manage other objects in the shared workspace site.

 Beginning with Microsoft Office 2010, this object or member has been deprecated and should not be used.

-Use the SharedWorkspace object to add the active Word, Excel or PowerPoint document to a SharePoint document workspace site on the server to take advantage of the workspace's collaboration features, or to disconnect or remove the document from the workspace site.
-Use the SharedWorkspace object's collections to manage files, folders, links, members and tasks associated with the shared document.
+Use the SharedWorkspace object to add the active Word, Excel, or PowerPoint document to a SharePoint document workspace site on the server to take advantage of the workspace's collaboration features, or to disconnect or remove the document from the workspace site.
+Use the SharedWorkspace object's collections to manage files, folders, links, members, and tasks associated with the shared document.

 The SharedWorkspace object model is available whether or not a document is stored in a workspace.
 The SharedWorkspace property of the Document, Workbook, and Presentation objects does not return Nothing when the document is not shared.
 Use the Connected property of the SharedWorkspace object to determine whether the active document is in fact saved in and connected to a shared workspace.

-Users require appropriate permissions to use the objects, properties and methods in the SharedWorkspace object hierarchy.
+Users require appropriate permissions to use the objects, properties, and methods in the SharedWorkspace object hierarchy.